-A study of the business of music as it pertains to the performing musician, with emphasis on booking, touring, and the recording industry.
-Throughout the practicum portion, the students will participate in "hands-on" approaches to a variety of marketing and production situations.
-Students will be expected to complete a minimum of 45 practicum hours (20 hours must be in the area of performance, booking, and/or tours.
-Prerequisite: Music Diploma student or consent of the Music Department.
+A further study of the business of music and the music industry with an emphasis on the performing musician, including such issues as booking, touring.
+Throughout the practicum, students will participate in "hands-on" approaches to a variety of marketing and production situations.
+Students will complete a practicum (45 hrs).
+Prerequisite: MUSI 321 or consent of the Department.